 Never missing in his bag: «apparent easy question, but is not».

 Mobile phone can never, absolutely never, miss – «I know you were wishing for a more romantic answer but that’s the first thing that comes to my mind» ( ahahaha 🙂 ).
-The reason is that anywhere you go you can purchase a local sim card and he finds extremely important to have internet in places he does not know; camera, because it’s beautiful to take snapshots of the memories you’re making so that you can share them with friends once back home; (here comes the romantic Dome we were waiting for) last thing that can never miss in his bag is the desire to enjoy every single minute, every little moment of the trip, every landscape or situation… «everything must be lived with the most positive and curious attitude because there is nothing more amazing then travelling and getting to know cultures you did not even know could exist!».
+The reason is that anywhere you go you can purchase a local sim card and he finds extremely important to have internet in places he does not know; camera, because it’s beautiful to take snapshots of the memories you’re making so that you can share them with friends once back home; (here it comes the romantic Dome we were waiting for) last thing that can never miss in his bag is the desire to enjoy every single minute, every little moment of the trip, every landscape or situation… «everything must be lived with the most positive and curious attitude because there is nothing more amazing then travelling and getting to know cultures you did not even know could exist!».

 Ileana, Italian, 32 years old today.

 Her first solo trip was to Marseille in 2016.

 In her opinion, the Pros of travelling alone are: